top of page

 Jay turned around, open the refrigerator again, and from the bottom of the door pulled out a quart of Mullar's milk.
 He poured it into a glass and brought it out to the counter.

-As Hank was bigger than Jay, he turned and walked through the living room into the dining room and entered the kitchen through the back second doorway.
-Walking up to the counter, Hank asked, “What’ill you have?”
+As Hank was taller than Jay, he turned and walked through the living room into the dining room and entered the kitchen through the back second doorway, walking up to the counter.

 “Cereal,” replied Jay.